janus-idp/janus-idp.github.io/README.md

-# Turborepo starter
+# janus-idp.github.io

-This is an official pnpm starter turborepo.
+This is an monorepo that automatically deploys to [janus-idp.io](janus-idp.io).

-## Commands

-- `pnpm check-dependency-version-consistency . --fix`: fixes the dependency mismatch between workspaces

 ## What's inside?